markCwatson/budgetpals_client/README.md

 Uses the [budgetpals API](https://github.com/markCwatson/budgetpals) (which is WIP).

 This app is my first ever attempt at creating a mobile application, and my first time using Flutter/Dart.
-The state-management architecture is based on the BLoC pattern using `flutter_bloc` ^v8.1.1.
+The state-management architecture is based on the BLoC pattern.
+Hive is used for caching API data reducing the number of network requests.

 # Internal testing: TestFlight
 This app is available from Apple for internal testing for registered testers using TestFlight.